David Bowie (1969 album): Critical reception

 David Bowie received mixed reviews from music critics on release.
 Penny Valentine of Disc & Music Echo was positive, describing the album as "rather doomy and un-nerving, but Bowie's point comes across like a latter-day Dylan.
 It is an album a lot of people are going to expect a lot from.
 I don't think they'll be disappointed."
 A reviewer for Music Now! offered similar praise, calling it "[d]eep, thoughtful, probing, exposing, gouging at your innards" and concluded: "This is more than a record.
 It is an experience.
 An expression of life as others see it.
 The lyrics are full of the grandeur of yesterday, the immediacy of today and the futility of tomorrow.
 This is well worth your attention."
 Nancy Erlich of The New York Times, in a review published over a year after its release, offered praise, calling it, "a complete, coherent and brilliant vision".

 Other reviewers offered more mixed sentiments.
 A writer for Music Business Weekly found that "Bowie seems to be a little unsure of the direction he is going in", criticising the various musical styles found throughout, ultimately describing the record as "over-ambitious".
 A reviewer for Zygote praised "Space Oddity" and "Memory of a Free Festival", but felt the album as a whole lacks cohesiveness and is "very awkward to the ear".
 The reviewer concluded that "Bowie is erratic.
 When he succeeds, he's excellent; when fails, he's laborious."
 The Village Voice critic Robert Christgau considered this album and The Man Who Sold the World to be "overwrought excursions".

 Subsequent events

 Bowie's follow-up to "Space Oddity", "The Prettiest Star", was recorded in January 1970 and released as a single on 6 March, with the David Bowie outtake "Conversation Piece" as the B-side.
 A love song to his soon-to-be-wife Angie and featuring guitar from Marc Bolan, it failed to chart.
-At the label's request, Bowie remade "Memory of a Free Festival" for release as the next single, which was split across and A- and B-sides.
+At the label's request, Bowie remade "Memory of a Free Festival" for release as the next single, which was split across both A- and B-sides.
 The two-part single was released on 26 June and again, failed to chart.
 By this time, Bowie had completed recording The Man Who Sold the World, which featured a shift in musical style towards hard rock.
 Around the same time, Bowie fired Pitt due to continuing managerial disputes and hired Tony Defries as his new manager.